[1] Statement on Authorship Practices

 A novel model-marginalized cosmological bound on the QCD axion mass

-My contribution: I contributed to a modified version of the code CAMB able to compute the thermal axion cosmology, I contributed to the data analysis for all the different cosmological models, I contributed to the bayesian model comparison, I realized figure 1 and figure 3; I contributed to the paper writing.
+My contribution: I contributed to a modified version of the code CAMB able to compute the thermal axion cosmology, I contributed to the data analysis for all the different cosmological models, I contributed to the bayesian model comparison, I realized figure 1 and figure 3.
+I made the primary contribution to writing the paper.

 Towards a reliable calculation of relic radiation from primordial gravitational waves

-My Contribution: I performed the parametric analysis; developed the algorithm for integrating the Hubble Flow Equations; contributed to derive the results from the theoretical Monte Carlo, derived the updated bounds on inflation from the BBN; realised all the plots in the paper; and contributed to the paper writing.
+My Contribution: I proposed the project and conceptualized the approach to implement it.
+I performed the parametric analysis; developed the algorithm for integrating the Hubble Flow Equations; contributed to derive the results from the theoretical Monte Carlo, derived the updated bounds on inflation from the BBN; realised all the plots in the paper.
+I made the primary contribution to writing the paper.

 Revealing the effects of curvature on the cosmological models

-My contribution: I contributed to the analyses and to the result's discussion; I realized figures 17-22 and contributed to the paper writing.
+My contribution: I contributed to the analyses and interpretation of the results.
+I realized figures 17-22.
+I made the primary contribution to writing the paper.

 Is the Harrison Zel'dovich spectrum coming back?
 ACT preference for ns~1 and its discordance with Planck

-My contribution: I performed the MCMC analyses, realized all the figures and contributed to the paper writing.
+My contribution: I proposed the project.
+I performed the MCMC analyses, realized all the figures.
+I made the primary contribution to writing the paper.

 Quantifying the global ‘CMB tension’ between the Atacama Cosmology Telescope and the Planck satellite in extended models of cosmology

-My contribution: I wrote the pipeline for the suspiciousness , contributed to the data analysis , I realized figure 1; I contributed to the paper writing.
+My contribution: I wrote the pipeline for the suspiciousness , contributed to the data analysis , I realized figure 1.
+I made the primary contribution to writing the paper.

 Health checkup test of the standard cosmological model in view of recent Cosmic Microwave Background Anisotropies experiments

-My contribution: I contributed to the data analysis , I realized figures 13-18; I contributed to the paper writing.
+My contribution: I contributed to the data analysis , I realized figures 13-18.
+I made the primary contribution to writing the paper.

 Cosmological Bound on the QCD Axion Mass, Redux

-My contribution: I contributed to a modified version of the code CAMB able to compute the thermal axion cosmology and address the new advances in literature; I contributed to compute the BBN predictions and to include them in CAMB; I contributed to the realization of the likelihoods for future CMB-S4-like and BAO DESI-like experiments; I contributed to the algorithms and the methodology used for the data analysis; I carried out the analysis of the BBN data; I contributed to the analysis of the CMB and BAO data (and the CMB-S4 and DESI forcasted data); I realized all the tables and figures; I contributed to the paper writing.
+My contribution: I contributed to a modified version of the code CAMB able to compute the thermal axion cosmology and address the new advances in literature; I contributed to compute the BBN predictions and to include them in CAMB; I contributed to the realization of the likelihoods for future CMB-S4-like and BAO DESI-like experiments; I contributed to the algorithms and the methodology used for the data analysis; I carried out the analysis of the BBN data; I contributed to the analysis of the CMB and BAO data (and the CMB-S4 and DESI forcasted data); I realized all the tables and figures.
+I was among the principal contributors in writing the paper.

 Cosmology intertwined: A review of the particle physics, astrophysics, and cosmology associated with the cosmological tensions and anomalies